 A designer needs to know what content he or she will be working with.
 For instance – what would be the title of the homepage, would there be any subtitles, paragraphs after it, maybe a list, a video, an image?
 All of this is information the designer requires to showcase anything really.

-And this is the first decision, will the content of the existing site remain as is or new will it be written.
+And this is the first question to ask when approaching a website redesign – will the content of the existing site remain as is or new will be written.
 If it stays the same, then all the client needs to decide (or the marketing team for that matter) would be the overall direction.

 If the content is to be reworked though, the designer would have to wait for the new text to be ready and finalized.
 One way to present it is via wireframes where it is just boxes with text, which the designer orders or it would be a simple PDF with content per section.